Goal for today:

 Now that you know the examples above and how to pick the different levels, spend time thinking about these for your OWN industry.

 I’ve talked to startup founders creating social media tools and they had no idea how to do SEO for their startup.
 All they could think about was the keyword “social media tool”.
 That’s why they were not successful with search engine optimization.

 However, as a member of the JourneyTeam, you get the right ideas, so that you have the best chance of success.
 Start your journey the right way, by knowing the real details of SEO.

 Also, think a lot about how you can structure your own Direct 1, Direct 2, Direct 3 and Direct 4.
 Then take your ideas to WordPress – Squirrly – Research – Find Keywords.
 Place them in.
 Check their stats.
 Pick the best you find.

-For all of these direct keywords you can build pages with good conversion elements at the top of the page (above-the-fold section) and then long content on the page, to get it ranked.
-But more about this in the next few days on your 14 Days Journey.
+For all of these direct keywords, you can build pages with good conversion elements at the top of the page (above-the-fold section) and then long content on the page, to get it ranked.
+But more about this in the next few days of your 14 Days Journey.